Ekkehard-Schulze/precision-temperature-logger/README.md

 but these have a larger size than our laboratory optimizes sensor boards.

-4.)
+3.)
 Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the

 user will have to breakout the I2C bus, provide pull-up resistors for the I2C bus,

 a voltage devider for battery voltage sensing, a DS3231 clock, and TMP117 sensors.

+4.)
+You may like to try the software compatible sensor TMP119.

+TMP119 has higher a accuracy (±0.03°C (typical) from 0°C to 45°C

+and ±0.08°C (maximum) from 0°C to 45°C), but is only avaible in the

+YBG0006 Die Size Ball Grid Array package, whereas our boards use the

+WSON package.

 Contributions
 -------------

-This device was developed by the department of Bioinformatics and Molecular Genetics,
+This device was developed by the department of Bioinformatics and Molecular Genetics

-Faculty of Biology ('The Baumeister Lab'), University of Freiburg, 79104 Freiburg,
+('The Baumeister Lab'), Institute for Biology III, Faculty of Biology,

+University of Freiburg, Schänzlestraße 1, 79104 Freiburg, Germany

-Germany in collaboration with the institute's electronics workshop 'AT-Technik'.
+in collaboration with the institute's electronics workshop 'AT-Technik'.

 The hardware was designed by Jürgen Schmidt and constructed by